 Very often the diaspora is disconnected from, oblivious to what’s going on their country of origin.
 If it’s your intention to contribute to the development of your country, you have to stay informed of the different issues (social, economic, political) the country is facing, and their root causes.
 Why is it necessary to be informed?
 Information/knowledge is the first step in good decision making; whether it’s a decision to take on social issues or start a business, understanding the environment will be a key to your success.
 Also, that is a good way to grow/fuel your desire to get engaged.

 Develop a network of people with similar interests from different ethnic and professional background, especially professionals who are working in related fields.
 Most importantly, your network should include informed people living in the country of interest, because they will know things you don’t.
 These connections in return will link you to other people and resources that you’ll need further down the road.
 Just like you might be able to connect them to resources they don’t have.

 It’s said “one of the main problems with the developing countries is certainly not a lack of talent, but a lack of connection to market resources”.
 The diaspora can be the bridge linking talent in the developing countries with resources in more developed societies.

 Research organizations that are already doing work on the ground, and contribute to their cause with your money and time.
 Especially with your money.
 Look up the following organizations:

-For the longest time, developing countries have been regarded as just pools of socio-economic and political issues.
+For the longest time, third world countries have been regarded as just pools of socio-economic and political issues.
 But now it’s the time to start looking at the challenges these countries face as economic opportunities that need to be leveraged.
 As the venture capitalist Nick Hanauer says, “Capitalism is a system that awards problem solvers; if there’s a problem to solve, there’s money to be made”.
 Now is time for the diaspora to develop that entrepreneurship mindset.